MicrosoftDocs/entra-docs/docs/external-id/customers/concept-guide-explained.md

 :::image type="content" source="media/concept-guide-explained/app-registration.png" alt-text="Flowchart that shows the app registration step in the guide.":::

-To enable your application to sign in with External ID for customers, you need to register your app with External ID for customers.
-The get started guide created this trusted relationship between the sample app and your tenant.
+To enable your application to sign in with Microsoft Entra ID for customers, you need to register your app with Microsoft Entra ID for customers.
+The get started guide creates this trusted relationship between the sample app and your tenant.
 It not only registers the app but also creates an endpoint, the redirect URI, and adds basic delegated permissions to the app for you to test the sign-in process.

 If you register your app manually, you can also grant API permission if your app needs to call an API.
 Based on your app type, you have to choose the right registration process.
 You can find more information on how to register your app [here](how-to-register-ciam-app.md#choose-your-app-type).